Periodontics ~ Gum Disease Treatment

 A frenulum is a piece of soft tissue that prevents an organ from moving.
 For example, a frenulum connects your upper lip to the gums, while another attaches the lower lip to the gums.
 A too-short or thick frenulum will cause problems with speech patterns and tooth misalignment.
 In infants, a shortened frenulum beneath the tongue can inhibit breastfeeding.
 Corrective action is necessary to resolve the issue when the frenulum disrupts movement, development, or growth.

-A frenectomy is a minor surgical procedure performed in Dr. Mata-Stein’s dental office.
+A frenectomy is a minor surgical procedure performed in Dr. Mata-Stein’s dental office, Denthetics, LLC.
 It can be achieved with either a scalpel or laser and typically takes less than 15 minutes.
 Using a laser causes minimal bleeding and does not require stitches.
 A laser also reduces postoperative pain and discomfort and causes a shorter recovery time.
 Infants and young children are put under general anesthesia for this dental procedure, and adults have the operation performed using local anesthesia.
 If your child needs a frenectomy, do not worry.
 The treatment is very successful and causes minimal discomfort.

 Gingivitis and, in its advanced state, periodontitis, have a profound effect on the gums.
 As gingivitis progresses, more bacteria and plaque build-up, causing the gums to stretch.
 The result is large pockets that will remain on your gum line even once they are cleaned out.
 These pockets cause your gums to recede, which is aesthetically not pleasing to the eye.
 In addition, when your gums recede, an abnormal amount of your tooth’s structure is exposed.